morihaya/morihaya-infra/terraform/aws/root/README.md

 My personal AWS Root account

 Using:
+- Managed by terraform
+  - AWS Budget
+  - Amazon SNS(Simple Notification Service)
+- Not managed by terraform
   - AWS Control Tower (not managed by terraform)
-- Budget
   - AWS Chatbot (not managed by terraform)
+  - Amazon S3
+  - Route 53

 Terraform state is in app.terraform.io.